SEAT Ibiza review - Reliability and safety

 On the safety front, the SEAT Ibiza is a safe place to be.
 Every model gets airbags for the driver and front passenger, plus side and curtain bags, too.
 There are active front head restraints, autonomous emergency braking and electronic stability systems.
 An impressive roster of big-car safety options include tiredness recognition, adaptive cruise control, pedestrian detection with auto brake, a reversing camera and parking sensors front and rear.

 All of this was enough for Euro NCAP to award the Ibiza a five-star safety rating when it tested the Ibiza in 2017.
-This included a 95 per cent score for adult occupant protection.
+This included a 95% score for adult occupant protection.

 As with rivals and other members of the VW group, a new SEAT will be covered by a three-year manufacturer warranty with a 60,000-mile limit.
 This is very average for the class, and well behind the five and seven-year warranties offered by the likes of Hyundai, Toyota and Kia.
-SEAT does offer an extended warranty that you must take out when you buy the car, with an extra 12 months for around £175, and an extra two years for around £300.
+SEAT does offer an extended warranty that you must take out when you buy the car.

 In this review